Trahiega/the-dukes-game1/docs/Session Notes/Session-7.md

 - the orc in the cage
 - what were the messages for LA and the mayor from Prince Jasper

+###### Formatting stuff
-- fix attachments folder not showing in github pages
+- Attachments folder not showing in github pages
+- mkdocs materials is not respecting line break for bulletpoint list after standard line of text.